chris-moreton/rivalchess-model/README.md

 Chess board and move utilities.

 I've written some horrific code over the years, a great deal of it involving chess programming.

-My first chess program was Rival for DOS, released in 1994.
+My first chess program was Rival for DOS, written while listening to Metallica's newly-released Black Album, a few years back in the early nineties.
+It was pretty good and pretty fast, but not very well written.
+My chess program, that is, not the Black Album.

 It was written in C++.
 How I ever understood what was going on in the code, I do not know.
+I think I was smarter back then, but not smart enough to realise how confused I would become by my own code.

 Next up was Rival for Windows a couple of years later, again in C++ (Borland).
 Then, Rival for Android was released which used the Rival Chess Engine written in Java.
 At the time, I thought the code was high quality.